MOTIONTAG/motiontag-sdk-flutter/README.md

-# MOTIONTAG SDK Flutter Plugin
+# motiontag SDK Flutter Plugin

 [![pub package](https://img.shields.io/pub/v/motiontag_sdk.svg)](https://pub.dartlang.org/packages/motiontag_sdk)
 [![Build Status](https://dev.azure.com/motiontag/public/_apis/build/status/Flutter/Test/%5BFlutter%5D%20%5BTest%5D%20MOTIONTAG%20SDK?branchName=main)](https://dev.azure.com/motiontag/public/_build/latest?definitionId=21&branchName=main)

-The MOTIONTAG Mobility & Location Analytics SDK enables to collect raw sensor data of the telephone in a battery efficient way.
-This data is then transmitted to the MOTIONTAG back-end system (ISO 27001 certified).
+The motiontag Mobility & Location Analytics SDK enables to collect raw sensor data of the telephone in a battery efficient way.
+This data is then transmitted to the motiontag back-end system (ISO 27001 certified).
 In the backend, the sensor events are processed and a partial journey is constructed.
 Journeys consist either solely of tracks or tracks plus stays.
 Tracks describe a movement from a origin to a destination with a certain mode of transport.
 Stays symbolize a stationary behaviour with a particular purpose for the visit.